 The mission of the University of Limerick [UL] is to be a distinctive, pioneering and connected university that shapes the future through educating and empowering people to meet the real challenges of tomorrow.
 The vision is to be internationally known as an institution that provides outstanding student experiences, actively engages in research and is globally and locally connected in terms of its contribution to economic, social and cultural life.
 This vision is underpinned by a number of core values.
 The first is to provide an outstanding and distinctive experience for every one of our students to enable them to become knowledgeable, skilled and confident graduates.
 UL seeks to produce critical-thinking, creative, innovative and entrepreneurial graduates who will be leaders in society and will exhibit strong ethical, cultural and community-focused values.
 The second strategic goal is to further enhance our research profile and strengthen the impact of our research, both nationally and internationally.
 Our third strategic goal is to sharpen our international focus in all areas of activity.
 We will do this by connecting to the global environment in ways that allow us to compete internationally for the best students and staff and develop our research and teaching programmes to the highest international standards.
 We will provide students with experiences that instil the spirit of European and global citizenship.
 UL draws on international experience and best practice in order to contribute to the development of the region and the nation.
 The final strategic goal is to be renowned for the excellence of our contribution to the economic, educational, social and cultural life of Ireland in general and the Shannon region in particular.
 We will continue to lead collaboration among educational institutions in the region and contribute to stimulating growth in indigenous enterprises and foreign direct investment.

 The University of Limerick has a strong International reputation and this is carried through to the Design@UL programmes.
 Each programme has independent links with international academic institutions and industry.
 A large number of students across all faculties avail of study abroad opportunities with over 38 international academic partners offering exchange programmes for UG and PG students.
 Research links with these academic partners allow for the internationalisation of the curriculum, while strong international industry links ensure the research is applied and transferrable.
-Specific partnerships and relationships with Art Center College of Design, Unitec New Zealand, TU Delft, Aalto University, Loughborough Design School, Virginia Commonwealth University, Northwestern University, KTH Stockholm, Sweden; Ecole d’Architecture de Nantes, France; Sheffield-Hallam University, University of Strathclyde, University of Amsterdam, University of Siegen, University of Trento, Aarhus University, ITU Copenhagen, Stuttgart University, RWTH Aachen, Fondazione Bruno Kessler, Waag Society, Ecole d’Architecture de Montpellier, France; Hafencity University Hamburg, Germany; UdK (Univeristy of Arts) Berlin, Germany; Schools of Architecture Granada, Spain have led to Design@UL innovations in both teaching and research.
+Specific partnerships and relationships with NID India, Parsons Design School USA, Carnegie Mellon Design School, USA, Art Center College of Design USA, AUT and Unitec New Zealand, Shristi, India, UPC Spain, TU Delft, Aalto University, Loughborough Design School, Virginia Commonwealth University, Northwestern University, KTH Stockholm, Sweden; Ecole d’Architecture de Nantes, France; Sheffield-Hallam University, University of Strathclyde, University of Amsterdam, University of Siegen, University of Trento, Aarhus University, ITU Copenhagen, Stuttgart University, RWTH Aachen, Fondazione Bruno Kessler, Waag Society, Ecole d’Architecture de Montpellier, France; Hafencity University Hamburg, Germany; UdK (Univeristy of Arts) Berlin, Germany; Schools of Architecture Granada, Spain have led to Design@UL innovations in both teaching and research.
 UL is also partner in the EM2STEM Erasmus Mundus programme, with SAUL being the only architecture programme on offer as part of this exchange programme on entrepreneurship and management training in science, technology, engineering & mathematics with West Balkan universities.
 SAUL is also a member of the Aedes Campus Network Berlin (ACNB).
+The School of Design is a partner in the ERASMUS + Circular Design programme with UPC, NHL and Linkoping Universities.
+UL is currently reprsented on the Cumulus Executive Board by the Head of School of Design.

 The primary focus of Design@UL is to harness collective and individual creative talents to develop objects, systems and landscapes that shape our future.
-Design@UL incorporates the BSc. courses of Product Design + Technology, Digital and Interactive Media Design and the School of Architecture’s [SAUL] BArch. in Architecture.
-PhDs and Masters by Research, a new Masters in Architecture and Bioinnovate Fellowship programmes have all broadened the Design@UL offerings into the Postgraduate realm.
+Design@UL incorporates the School of Design , BSc. courses of Product Design + Technology, [SAUL] Architecture’s BArch and MArch. in Architecture.
+MSc Design for Health & Wellbeing.
+The CSIS (Department of Computer Science & Information Systems) BSc Digital and Interactive Media Design.

 faculties and departments